ing-bank/rokku/README.md

 ## Local Testing

-To test the proxy locally, we need a running S3 API.
-For this we use a CEPH docker container with Rados Gateway.
-The `docker-compose.yml` defines this, run it using:
+To test the proxy locally (both live and integration tests), we need all dependencies to be running.
+For this we use a `docker-compose.yml` which defines all dependencies, run it using:

     docker-compose up